-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 18 October 2023 (Project Code: 2024-0006341) for the Proposed Action Area.
-The St. Louis District has made a "may affect, not likely to adversely affect" (NLAA) determination for the Indiana Bat, Northern Long-eared Bat, Tricolored Bat, and Decurrent False Aster.
-The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 10 September 2024 (Project Code: 2024-0141801) for the Proposed Action Area.
+The IPaC list included four bat species: the gray bat, Indiana bat, northern long-eared bat, and tricolored bat; two insects: monarch butterfly and western regal fritillary and a plant: decurrent false aster.
+A "No Effect" determination was made for gray bat, Indiana bat, northern long-eared bat, tricolored bat, and decurrent false aster and a "not likely to jeopardize the continued existence of" determination for the monarch butterfly and western regal fritillary.
+The Service will be invited to consult on these effects determinations during the Public Notice period and any comments will be resolved before the permit is issued.